MicrosoftDocs/cloud-adoption-framework/docs/strategy/index.md

 ---
-title: Develop a cloud adoption strategy
+title: Using cloud economics to develop a cloud adoption strategy
-description: Use the Cloud Adoption Framework for Azure to understand how the cloud can help advance your business strategy.
+description: Use cloud economics and the Cloud Adoption Framework to understand how the cloud can advance your business strategy.
 author: mpvenables
 ms.author: brblanch
 ms.date: 05/04/2019